defenseunicorns/uds-package-sigstore/docs/configuration.md

 ### `ctlog`

 The Certificate Transparency Log doesn't need certificates but does need a keypair to sign log entries with.
-It also [does not integrate with a KMS (yet)](https://github.com/google/certificate-transparency-go/issues/1056) so you'll need to provide it keys separately.
+It also [does not integrate with a KMS (yet)](https://github.com/google/certificate-transparency-go/issues/1056) so you'll need to provide it key separately.
 Below is an example configuration:

 ```yaml